Shivani282004/SpotifyClone/README.md

-Basic Spotify Clone using HTML and CSS
+Basic Spotify Clone implemented with HTML and CSS